deanwampler/Presentations/SeductionsOfScala/README.md

 ## Setup

-A PDF of the tutorial slides and all the exercise source code will be provided in class.
+PDFs of the tutorial slides and all the exercise source code will be provided in class.
 You need to setup the following tools in advance, if you can.

 ### Scala 2.10